autumn-info-442a/Homework1/Homework2.md

   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_d.JPG">
 </p>

-When user has either exceeded either _Total Videos Watched_ or _Total Watch Time_ setting (determined from Radio Button and Reactive Dropdown selections) a pop-up opens with a  mini-game (video also cannot be played).
+When user has exceeded either _Total Videos Watched_ or _Total Watch Time_ setting (check saved Radio Button and Reactive Dropdown selections) a pop-up opens with a  mini-game (pop-up blocks Youtube Kids video from playing).

-A user can click on the buttons to choose their answer.
+A user can click on the buttons to choose their answer:
 * Text display of a math question selected from bank (dict, list, ?) of based on _Child Age_ and _Grade Level_ selections
 * 3 Answer Buttons display and are reactive to user hovering over a button and clicking on a button